FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.camera.on_before_snapshot_script.md

 This script will be called after the printer has stabilized, but before any snapshots are taken.
 It might be useful to turn on lighting, to send a notification, or other things I haven't even thought of.

+The *Test* button will run this script with the **Snapshot Timeout**, but during a live print there is no timeout.
+This is to prevent scripts from running for an unusual amount of time when testing.

 The following parameters, in order, are currently supplied to this script:

 * Snapshot Number - an integer value that increments after each successful snapshot